ModellingWebLab/fcweb/README.md

 * java based webserver (e.g. tomcat)
 * mail server on localhost (e.g. postfix)

+For the backend:
+* All the Chaste dependencies
+* python-requests

 ### Setup database

 Create a database 'chaste' with associated user account, and populate from `resources/chaste.sql`.